 There’s no doubt about it – travel can be a hassle these days.
 But we’re happy to tell you that getting to and from Scottsdale has never been easier!
 With three airports serving the area, leisure travelers and meeting goers can anticipate a smooth landing in greater Scottsdale.
-And once you’re on the ground, the options for getting around town range from rental cars, luxury limousines and executive coaches to souped-up golf carts, horse-drawn carriages and free downtown trolleys.
+And once you’re on the ground, the options for getting around town range from rental cars, luxury limousines and executive coaches to souped-up golf carts, horse-drawn carriages and free Old Town trolleys.

-Named “America’s Friendliest Airport” by passenger vote, Phoenix Sky Harbor International Airport is the main facility serving the Scottsdale area and is located an easy 15-minute drive from downtown.
+Named “America’s Friendliest Airport” by passenger vote, Phoenix Sky Harbor International Airport is the main facility serving the Scottsdale area and is located an easy 15-minute drive from Old Town.
 Sky Harbor welcomes more than 120,000 domestic and international passengers each day, processes more than 1,200 arriving and departing flights daily, and offers nonstop service to more than 100 destinations worldwide.

-Conveniently located nine miles north of downtown, Scottsdale Airport is the ideal choice for corporate jet travel.
+Conveniently located nine miles north of Old Town, Scottsdale Airport is the ideal choice for corporate jet travel.
 This premier airport is one of the nation’s busiest single-runway facilities, recording more than 150,000 takeoffs and landings each year.
 International clients who have made an appointment can further streamline the process by having U.S. Customs greet them on the tarmac upon arrival.

 And for those who prefer to fly Allegiant airlines, Phoenix Mesa Gateway Airport is located approximately 40 minutes from Scottsdale and offers service to more than 30 cities in the continental U.S.